pguardati/data-modelling-template/README.md

 Template solution of a data modelling problem.
 Developed for the Data Architect Udacity Nanodegree.

-The problem is to develop:
+The request is to develop:
 - a business proposal
 - a physical implementation
 for a database migration in the context of an HR department